DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 We're ready now to look at some data.
 We start with getting data into Python, particularly data in spreadsheets.
 Along the way we describe how Python uses collections of tools or plug-ins (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

-You may recall that our canonical program structure consists of data input, data management, and graphics.
+You may recall that our canonical program consists of data input, data management, and graphics.
 We'll spend most of our time here on the first, but touch on the second and produce a simple plot by finding a suitable method.

 ## Reminders

 * Data structures are organizations of data.
-Examples:  strings, lists, dataframes.
+Examples:  strings, lists, dictionaries, and now dataframes.

 * Slicing strings and lists.  ..